lucamartucci/lucamartucci.github.io/index.md

 title: Home
 ---

 I'm excited to be moving to Bocconi University to continue my PhD study.
-I'm like interesting mathematical problems with motivation from computing.
+I like interesting mathematical problems with motivation from computing.

 Currently I mainly think about: